 SEC Emerging Scholars Program

 One of the goals of LSU and its partner institutions in the Southeastern Conference (SEC) is to increase diverse perspectives present among faculty on their campuses.
-A new program was created in 2021 that offers a pathway for postdoctoral scholars and graduate students of the member institutions enrolled in terminal degree programs to prepare for tenure stream positions in higher education.
+A new program has been created that offer a pathway for graduate students of the member institutions enrolled in terminal degree programs to prepare for tenure-stream positions in higher education.
 The SEC sees a strategic advantage in sharing information that will contribute to this shared goal and encourages graduates to seek positions within SEC institutions.

-The University of Missouri will host an in-person SEC Emerging Scholars Career Preparation Workshop from September 27-29, 2022.
-The program is designed to promote professional development and networking opportunities for graduate students and postdoctoral scholars at SEC institutions interested in higher education academic careers.
+The 2023 SEC Emerging Scholars Program and Career Preparation Workshop will be hosted by the University of Arkansas October 1-4, 2023.
+The program is designed to promote professional development and networking opportunities for graduate students and post docs at SEC institutions interested in higher education academic careers.
 A central aspect of the program is to achieve the diversity goals that each SEC member institution has set for itself.
-The program will involve of activities on each day, including networking opportunities with member SEC institutions, featured presentations and panels by faculty from member institutions, breakout sessions, and professional development opportunities, including development of teaching portfolios, dealing with bias, what to expect as a new faculty member, and tips for applying and interviewing for academic positions.
+The program will involve over half a day of activities on each day, including networking opportunities with member SEC institutions, featured presentations and panels by faculty from member institutions, breakout sessions, and professional development opportunities, including development of teaching portfolios, dealing with bias, what to expect as a new faculty member, and tips for applying and interviewing for academic positions.

-Up to five scholars from each SEC institution will be selected.
-Nominations can be made for those currently in postdoctoral positions or with advanced graduate program standing in a terminal degree program.
+This year up to five scholars from LSU will be selected, with no more than one post doc and the remaining participants currently in terminal graduate programs.
 We are asking you to nominate top scholars from your program or unit who:

-3) and have shown an interest in seeking a career in higher education, or who you believe would make an exemplary faculty candidate.
+and shown an interest in seeking a career in higher education, or who you believe would make an exemplary faculty candidate.